Fort Lauderdale Root Canal

-A root canal is a common procedure to alleviate pain while saving the base of the tooth.
+Wondering if you need to get a root canal in Fort Lauderdale?
+This is a common procedure to alleviate pain while saving the base of the tooth.
 A dentist known as an endodontist removes the pulp from within the tooth, cleans the area, and a crown covers the opening.
 The procedure requires a couple of visits to complete.Book an Appointment

 Root canals prevent additional tooth deterioration.
 Tooth discomfort may occur for a variety of reasons.
 One common source of pain is when the pulp within teeth deteriorates due to injury or infection.
 In the center of the tooth are cells, nerves, and connective tissues that nourish the tooth and keep it healthy.

 Nerves and blood vessels from the pulp reach through narrow, thread-like passageways into the jawbone.
 If the pulp becomes diseased, the pain in the base and area surrounding the tooth will increase, and the damaged tooth may require removal.

 A patient may need a root canal if they experience pain while chewing or notice increased sensitivity that persists after ingesting anything cold or hot.
 Sometimes, the gums will feel tender or become extra-sensitive near a tooth.
 If you notice these signs, contact your dentist at 1500 Dental for an appointment so we can assess the situation.

 What Does It Involve?